top of page

 Protein: Varies

 Brown rice, whole wheat roti, millet, and oats are all helpful additions to round out a vegetarian meal.
+However, be mindful of carbohydrate intake if you have prediabetes or diabetes.

 10. Eggs (for ovo-vegetarians)